Ministry of Health survey: Covid mental health toll, smoking down, obesity up - NZ Herald

-A recent Ministry of Health survey has found New Zealanders are generally healthy, but the ongoing Covid-19 pandemic has taken a toll on the mental health of adults.
+New Zealanders are generally healthy, but the ongoing Covid-19 pandemic has taken a toll on adult mental health, a Ministry of Health survey has found.

+One-in-three Kiwi adults are obese, one-in-five are hazardous drinkers, but fewer people smoke cigarettes.

+One-in-seven New Zealand children live in homes that sometimes or regularly run out of food.

 Deputy director of public health Niki Stefanogiannis said the annual survey provided valuable information about the health and wellbeing of New Zealanders.